nichitacebotari0/cv-typst/CV.typ

     #workplace("Alvys", "Alvys.jpg","Feb 2023 --- Present", sidebarWidth: 30pt)
     #positions(items: (
       (name: "Senior Software Engineer",
        description: [Project was a Transportation Management System for truck freight in USA.
 Working for over half a year on a *ASP .NET 7 Web Api* written in *C\#*.
 The Web Api was hosted in *Azure* Web App with *Cosmos Db* as the main data store and azure yaml pipelines for CI and classic releases for CD.
-Responsible for implementing the communication protocol *AS2* and business logic used for integrating with third parties, also served as a point of contact for said third parties.],
+Responsible for implementing the communication protocol *AS2* and business logic used for integrating with third parties, also served as a point of contact for said third parties.]), ))
-       period: "time - time"),
-      ))

     #workplace("Endava", "endava.jpg","Mar 2018 --- Mar 2022", sidebarWidth: 30pt)